 They became lovers and vowed to go straight for each other.
 But Elliot kept going off the rails.

 He dropped his head, shook salt onto the back of his hand, chewed off a chunk of lemon rind and cracked open the tequila.
 Lick, swig, suck.
-Lowering his hand, Elliot stared at the age spots above the salt lick, marking his skin pigment and passing-time.
-His last stretch had been six years.
+Lowering his hand, Elliot stared at the age spots above the salt lick, marking his skin pigment and the passing of time.
+His last stretch had been three years.
 Life stands still on the inside, but not on the outside.

 LOVE WRITING FICTION?

 Tall And True is an online showcase and forum for writers, readers and publishers.

 Elliot searched for Gail as soon as he got out.
-He left voice messages and texted her and first thing every morning, pressed the message app icon on his phone, hoping to see an overnight response.
+He left voice messages and texted her.
+And first thing every morning, he pressed the message app icon on his phone, hoping to see an overnight response.

 Elliot stood and skolled the tequila without the salt and lemon, savouring the burn, before throwing the empty bottle into the sea.
 He waited for the splash.

 Elliot turned away from the beach.
 He knew life wasn't a song on the radio.

 © 2020 Robert Fairhead